Hanover mayor addresses racist flyers

-The Pennsylvania Human Relations Commission was back in York County on Thursday night to support Hanover’s first black mayor, who was the target of racist flyers that circulated around the borough a few months after she took office in October.
+HANOVER, Pa.
+(WHTM) – The Pennsylvania Human Relations Commission was back in York County Thursday night to support Hanover’s first black mayor, who was the target of racist flyers that circulated around the borough a few months after she took office in October.

-“Each day, we get up knowing that hate never takes a day off and neither can we,” said Chad Dion Lassiter, PHRC executive director.
+“Each day, we get up knowing that hate never takes a day off and neither can we,” said Chad Dion Lassiter, the PHRC’s executive director.

-With PHRC on her side, Ojo addressed the flyers that accused her of replacing Christian traditions with “African sloth, thievery, violence and squalor.”
+With PHRC on her side, Hanover Mayor Myneca Ojo addressed the flyers that accused her of replacing Christian traditions with “African sloth, thievery, violence and squalor.”

-“As an African American woman, and your first African American mayor, I experience discrimination all the time,” said Hanover Mayor Myneca Ojo.
+“As an African American woman, and your first African American mayor, I experience discrimination all the time,” Ojo said.

 It’s always there, but so is her determination.
 Ojo said she didn’t want the experience to distract her from her duty to Hanover.